zendesk/sdk_unity_plugin/README.md

     * Copy the output of build/unity-plugin/ into your Unity app.

     You may see some errors like this: `Could not create texture from Assets/Plugins/iOS/ZendeskSDK.bundle/{name}.png: File could not be read`.
     These are safe to ignore and will disappear when you build the project for iOS.
-You also need to ensure that the `MessageUI` framework has been added in Unity, or the project that it exports to XCode.
-The `MessageUI` framework is found in `ZendeskSDK.framework > Inspector > Rarely used frameworks`
+You also may need to ensure that the `MessageUI`, `Security` and `MobileCoreServices` frameworks have been added to the project that Unity exports to Xcode.
+These frameworks can be added by selecting the correct target in Xcode and then selecting the forementioned frameworks in the `Linked Frameworks and Libraries` under the `General` tab.

 2. Viewing the samples